Using the power of the sea to make a positive change

 The six key soft skills we focus on are:

-Measuring the impact of your residential trip
+We measure the impact of your residential trip

 In the last two years (2016-18) we have assessed the ‘Skills For Life’ change in over 4,000 pupils.
 By using a consistent measure across all visiting schools we are able to provide not only comparisons for a particular class but also compare to other schools and pupils of different ages.